 Timeline/Status 1: The institutionalization of the exchange of data between DoD and VA, to include timely notification of potential environmental exposures and the transfer of names of those potentially exposed, were topics for discussion at the DoD/VA DHWG meeting on December 17, 2009.
 The subject of collaborative research was discussed at a January 21, 2010 meeting.
-The GWVI-TF draft written report was on the agenda for discussion at the March 11, 2010 DHWG meeting.
+The GWVI-TF draft written report was discussed at the March 11, 2010 DHWG meeting.
+As of July 1, 2010, a draft Data Transfer Agreement is being reviewed by DoD and VA.
 Discussions will continue within the DHWG on how to quickly develop a comprehensive data sharing strategy on environmental exposures.